About

 George Collins

 George Collins is a cultural communicator, a global storyteller, and a dedicated Board Member of the Hawk Foundation, where he also serves as Communications Director.
-His work is grounded in amplifying truth, preserving culture, and uplifting the voices of African and African-American communities — values that sit at the heart of Hawk’s mission.
+His work is grounded in amplifying truth, preserving culture, and uplifting the voices of African and African-American communities.

 Before joining the Hawk Foundation in 2024, Collins spent over a decade as a radio host and podcaster, traveling to India, Kenya, Turkey, the U.K., and cities across the U.S. to capture the stories of everyday people.
 His global journeys shaped his belief that narrative is a powerful tool for healing, connection, and liberation.

-At Hawk, he channels this ethos into a communications strategy, helping guide the organization’s voice as it advances music, healing practices, education, and cultural history rooted in the African world.
+At Hawk, he channels this ethos into a communications strategy, helping guide the organization’s voice.

 Alongside his work in the cultural sector, Collins also represents a range of roofing and waterproofing manufacturers across public and private industries.
 In this role, he champions sustainability and long-term stewardship through high-quality building materials and responsible construction practices.